ClickCease Upstream vs Downstream Marketing – Diving Into the Details

 It’s not just about brand building but also about laying a solid foundation for future market engagement.

-An upstream marketing strategy, while more challenging to measure, focus on long-term efforts and building a loyal customer base by targeting specific customer segments.
+An upstream marketing strategy, while more challenging to measure, focuses on long-term efforts and building a loyal customer base by targeting specific customer segments.

 Downstream Marketing: